 Paying estimated quarterly taxes four times per year may seem like a chore.
-But if you project these quarterly payments correctly, it can actually ease your tax burden come tax time.
-When tax season rolls around, you’ll have already paid your approximate tax liability.
+But if you project these quarterly payments correctly, it can actually soften your tax burden; when tax season rolls around, you’ll have already paid your approximate tax liability.

 In this guide, we’ll show you how to calculate and pay your federal estimated quarterly taxes, and walk you through an example that clarifies the process.

-Estimated tax payments are due four times per year, in April, June, September, and January.
+As the name implies, estimated quarterly tax payments are due four times per year—in April, June, September, and January.

 - For the period April 1 to May 31: June 15